Umme0709/Umme0709-Nest-JS-Organization-Backend-App/README.md

 Nest JS Organization Backend App is a learning purpose practice Application.
 Nest JS Organization Backend App with Authentication, CRUD APIs of User, Category, Profile, Class & Subject following TypeORM.

-N.B: There is a API list.txt file in the src folder.
-All the local API end points are listed here.
+N.B: There is an API list.txt file in the src folder.
+All the local API endpoints are listed here.

 ## Installation